MingkuanXu/floor-evacuation-simulator/README.md

 ### Installing and Running

 Download/Clone the project and unzip.
-Copy the path of the folder
+Copy the path of the folder.
-eg. user/john/download/⁨floor-plan-analysis⁩
+ For instance "user/john/download/⁨floor-plan-analysis⁩"

 Then run the followeing scripts in terminal
 ```